-- 25. The above section unequivocally includes all Crown grant, lease, sublease, mortgage and other encumbrance too.
-The other example of the section which indicates that, the Land Transfer Act applies to both freehold and leasehold land is the section 2 (11) of the Regulation made under that Act.
+- 28. The above section unequivocally includes all Crown grant, lease, sublease, mortgage and other encumbrance too.
+Another example is the section 2 (11) of the Regulation made under that Act.
 It provides for classification of titles and the order in which it should be arranged in case of a document deals with more than one class of title.
 The said section is as follows:

 - (11) Where a document deals with more than one class of title to land the title references shall be arranged to appear in the following order:-

 - (a) Native Leases,

 - (b) Crown Leases,

 - (c) Certificates of Title,